angelinawong1210/AiCOVID/README.md

 This is the project "Detect COVID-19 with Chest X-ray using Deep learning", conducted by Nguyen Hoang Minh Ngoc and Nguyen Ngoc Khanh Linh, students of class 11 Maths, Le Quy Don High school for the Gifted, Khanh Hoa.

-In this project, we had built an deep learning model to determine whether the patient is having lung issues (COVID-19, lung cancer and viral pneumonia) or not, by using the the convolutional neural network.
+In this project, we had built an deep learning model to determine whether the patient is having lung issues (COVID-19, lung cancer and viral pneumonia) or not, by using the convolutional neural network.

 Besides that, we attached the folder SAMPLE, including random chest x-rays so that everyone can experience our model.